solodev/cloud-documentation/src/pages/Pages/Page Overview/index.md

 ## Solodev Static

 Pages are created based on the Page Studio editor.
-It has robust built-in drag-and-drop WYSIWYG editing functionality as well as the option to toggle to edit sources directly.
+It has robust built-in drag-and-drop WYSIWYG editor, as well as the option to toggle to edit sources directly.

 <img src="../../../images/pages.jpg" alt="pages" style="width: 100%; display: block"></a>